ms-sambell/PSRule.Rules.Azure/docs/install-instructions.md

 If the `./build.ps1` script fails, you can start troubleshooting this by:

-- Checking the prerequisites are installed installed (and the specific versions)
+- Check the specific versions of the prerequisites are installed.
-  - Check the **PowerShell** version enter the following statement in the PowerShell terminal: `$PSVersionTable.PSVersion`
+  - You can check the **PowerShell** version installed using the following statement in a PowerShell terminal: `$PSVersionTable.PSVersion`
-  - Check the installed **.NET** version by entering the `dotnet --list-sdks` command in your terminal.
+  - You can check the **.NET** version installed running the `dotnet --list-sdks` command in your terminal.
-- Check if your .NET setup is connected to any Nuget repositories and if there's any connectivity or authentication issues.
+- Check if your .NET setup is connected to any NuGet repositories and if there's any connectivity or authentication issues.

 ### Limited access networks